-Where relocation of existing ITS components is required, the Contractor shall submit a full detailed design to Transport and Main Roads for approval prior to the relocation of the ITS components.
-The relocated ITS shall be relocated to the current Transport and Main Roads Specifications as defined under the Contract.
+Where relocation of Existing ITS components is required, the Contractor shall submit a full detailed design to the department for approval prior to the relocation of the ITS components.
+The relocated ITS shall be relocated to the current Transport and Main Roads Technical Specifications as defined under the Contract.